 5. A Good Communicator.

 Discuss your expectations and preferences for communication: whether it is through text, a phone call, email, or to meet in person.
-Be upfront with what you expect and ask them what their expectations are.
+Be upfront about what you expect and ask them what their expectations are.
 Another story we heard was of a widow who was selling the only home she ever knew for nearly 50 years.
 It was a difficult decision and made worse by a realtor who rarely called and followed up.
-Appointments were canceled but the agent would fail to let her know after she would wait all day.
+Appointments were canceled but the agent would fail to let her know and she would wait all day.
 Offers were strung out and she felt left in the dark.
 The agent suddenly sprang into action and finished the deal only after the client called and said she wanted to pull out of the contract.
 This is unacceptable!
 Communication is key to a smooth process.

 6. Frankness and Openness.

 Are they willing to have the hard conversations with you when necessary while keeping a positive attitude?

 7. They Tell You What Questions to Ask